ethereum-optimism/optimism/specs/safe-liveness-checking.md

 The Security Security Council uses a specially extended Safe multisig contract to ensure that any loss of access to a signer's keys is identified and addressed within a predictable period of time.

+This mechanism is intended only to be used to remove signers who have lost access to their keys, or are otherwise inactive.
+It is not intended to be used to remove signers who are acting in bad faith, or any other subjective criteria, such cases should be addressed by governance, and the removal handled via the standard Safe ownership management functionality.

 ## Liveness checking methodology